Adopted by the Board of Trustees Oct. 21, 2014.

 Divide Service District into Core and Flexible Service Areas

-RTA recommends dividing its service area into core and flexible zones.
+As shown in Figure B, RTA recommends dividing its service area into core and flexible zones.
 The core service area will be comprised of the City of Cleveland and inner higher ridership suburbs with larger populations.
 The peripheral areas of the county will make up the flexible service area.

 Core Area: Provide fast and frequent service along recommended priority transit corridors (Figure C).
 Stations, bus stops and transit facilities will gradually be improved along these corridors.
 There are many existing riders in this area, along with need, due to larger employers and residents.